Table of Contents

 Graves’ disease is characterized by the over-stimulation of the thyroid gland by thyroid-stimulating immunoglobulins (TSIs).
-The exact trigger for the formation of TSIs is unknown, but environmental exposures along with genetic predisposition are the most likely mechanism.
+The exact trigger for the formation of TSIs is unknown, but environmental exposures, along with genetic predisposition, are the most likely mechanisms.

 Pathophysiology of Hyperthyroidism in Children

 Hyperthyroidism symptoms are the consequence of the activation of transcription of certain cellular proteins that increase the basal metabolic rate.
 This is associated with a response that is like the one caused by catecholamines excess, and adrenergic receptors blockage is known to improve the symptoms of such patients.

 The increased production and release of the thyroid hormones can be caused by any of the previously mentioned etiologies, and the endpoint and pathophysiology are the same regardless of the etiology.

 Clinical Presentation of Hyperthyroidism in Children